ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 requirements for batch parameters following the procedure in
 {{batch-validation}}.

-Next, it computes a checksum based on the reports that satisfy the query, and checks that the `report_count` and `checksum` included in the request match its computed values.
+Next, the Leader checks that the `report_count` included in the request match its computed value.
+If not, then it MUST abort with an error of type "batchMismatch".
+If the Leader provided a checksum parameter, the Helper additionally computes a checksum based on the reports that satisfy the query, and checks that `checksum` included in the request query parameter matches its computed value.
 If not, then it MUST abort with an error of type "batchMismatch".

 Next, it computes the aggregate share `agg_share` corresponding to the set of output shares, denoted `out_shares`, for the batch interval, as follows: